jurniores/NitroNetwork/README.md

 //Enable for connections to start automatically.
 NitroManager.Instance.Server;
 NitroManager.Instance.Client;

 // If true, preserves the generated RSA key; if false, generates at runtime and is accepted by the client.
 // The first approach is more secure, but you must remove the private key when building for client distribution.
 NitroManager.Instance.usePresetRsaKeys;

 // Connects in LAN mode (likely initializes the LAN network).
 Searches for a local server; if none exists, creates one.
 NitroManager.Instance.ConnectInLan;

 // Disconnects a connection based on the number of messages sent per second.
 // This helps prevent speed hackers from exploiting the system.
 If set to 0, validation is ignored.
 NitroManager.msgForDisconnectPeer;

 // Connects the client to a server NitroManager.ConnectClient("127.0.0.1", 7777);

 // Starts the server on the specified port NitroManager.ConnectServer(7777);

 // Disconnects the current active client or server NitroManager.Disconnect();

 // Disconnects a specific client by its connection object NitroManager.DisconnectConn(Identity.conn);

 // Removes a specific room instance NitroManager.RemoveRoom(room);

 // Gets the first (default/universal) room
 NitroManager.GetFirstRoom();

 // Checks whether a room is registered NitroManager.RoomExists(room);

+//Adds a prefab to the list of spawnable prefabs NitroManager.AddPrefab(NitroIdentity prefab)

 // Fetches a prefab by ID (int) NitroManager.GetPrefab(1);

 // Fetches a prefab by name (string) NitroManager.GetPrefab("Player");

 // Returns the current ping (latency in milliseconds) for the connected client.
 // Useful for displaying network quality or debugging connection issues.
 NitroManager.GetPingClient();
-// Methods to get the bandwidth usage NitroManager.GetBandWithServer();
-NitroManager.GetBandWithClient();

 // These are keys used for game encryption NitroManager.GetPublicKey();
 NitroManager.GetPrivateKey();

 // Creates a new room with the given ID var room = NitroManager.CreateRoom("Room1");

 // Events triggered on peer connect/disconnect
 NitroManager.OnConnectConn;
 NitroManager.OnDisconnectConn;

 //Events fired on your server and client when you are connected NitroManager.OnClientConnected;

-//Events BandWidth
-NitroManager.OnBandWidthServer;
-NitroManager.OnBandWidthClient;
+//Event BandWidth Server and Client NitroManager.OnBandWidth

 //Events Ping Client
 NitroManager.OnPingClient;